-The site subsurface conditions were explored with eight (8) soil test borings.
-Five (5) of these borings were drilled within the proposed building area and three (3) borings were drilled within parking and drive areas.
-Building boring depths ranged from 131⁄2 feet to 20 feet and pavement borings were drilled to depths of 10 feet.
+The site subsurface conditions were explored with ten (10) soil test borings.
+Six (6) of these borings were drilled within the proposed building area and four (4) borings were drilled within parking and drive areas.
+Building boring depths ranged from 10 feet to 151⁄2 feet and pavement borings were drilled to depths of approximately 10 feet.

-The boring locations and depths were suggested by PSI and reviewed with the client prior to drilling.
+The boring locations and depths were selected by Core States Group personnel.
 PSI personnel staked the borings in the field by measuring distances from available surface features.
-PSI also recorded the boring locations with a hand-held GPS unit and these coordinates can be found on the individual boring logs attached in the appendix of this report.

-An organic layer was encountered at the surface of the borings.
-In general, the thickness of the organic layer was approximately 6 inches.
-The soils encountered at the eight (8) borings beneath the organic layer primarily included fine-grained soils that extended to the terminal depths of the borings.
+An organic or pavement layer was encountered at the surface of the borings.
+In general, the thickness of the organic layer ranged from 2 inches to 7 inches and the pavement layer ranged from 6 to 8 inches of asphalt.
+The soils encountered at the 10 borings beneath the organic layer and pavements primarily included finegrained soils that extended to the terminal depths or refusal of the borings.
+Based on results of Atterberg limits and visual classification, the soils were classified as low plasticity clay (CL) or high plasticity clay (CH) in accordance with the Unified Soil Classification System (USCS).